 - 2012 Editor (with Ricardo Bermúdez-Otero, Chris McCully & Emma Moore) of Analysing Older English, a collection of essays for the late Professor Richard Hogg.

 - 1996-2004 General editor (with †R. H. Robins and Geoffrey Horrocks) of Longman Linguistics Library.

 - 1997 Guest editor (with Nigel Vincent) of a special issue of Transactions of the Philological Society.

 - I was one of a three-man team from the LAGB who advised the then Department for Education and Employment on materials for the literacy strategy in primary schools, notably the enhanced glossary.
 I retain an interest in the teaching of English language at school level, contributing to the LAGB's recommendations for grammatical terminology to be use in schools.

-- Computing work has included helping with the multi-lingual Vuwriter Arts word processor in the 1980s; my own numbering program NUM in the 1990s; the acquisition of texts and corpora and the use of concordance programs (see Computer Resources for linguists, due for updating); and building a "temporary" (1999-2005!) and increasingly versatile student record database for department and School.
+- Computing work has included helping with the multi-lingual Vuwriter Arts word processor in the 1980s; my own numbering program NUM in the 1990s; the acquisition of texts and corpora and the use of concordance programs (see Online and lab resources for linguists); and building a "temporary" (1999-2005!) and increasingly versatile student record database for department and School.

 - I chaired the organising committees of the 10th International Conference on English Historical Linguistics (10ICEHL, 1998) and Directions in English Language Studies (DELS, April 2006).

-- I was President of the International Society for the Linguistics of English (ISLE) 2008-11 and remain on its executive committee.
+- I was on the executive committee of the International Society for the Linguistics of English (ISLE) 2007-14 and President 2008-11.

-Many of my papers are available from this page, wherever possible from eScholar (the Institutional Repository).
+Many of my papers are available from this page, wherever possible from eScholar, Manchester's institutional repository.

 Non-academic link: Saddleworth Beer Walk.